Last Updated on March 28, 2021 by Grow with Bovees

 - May not be a good choice for taller users

-Another hit from the Yard Butler stable, the ICA-36 aerator is fitted with aeration wings, which automatically unfold and aerate as you pull the tool up through the compost heap.
+Another hit from the Yard Butler stable, the ICA-36 compost aerator is fitted with aeration wings, which automatically unfold and aerate as you pull the tool up through the compost heap.

-It is made entirely from powder coated stainless steel and features a long 37-inch handle, so you won’t have to bend over to aerate your compost.
+It is made entirely from powder coated stainless steel and features a long 37-inch handle, so you won’t have to bend over to aerate the compost.
 It is lightweight at just three lbs, making it easier to work with, especially when aerating large piles.

 - Made from powder-coated stainless